Andre-Diamond/note-metrics/README.md

 # Daily Note Dashboard Plugin

-The Daily Note Dashboard Plugin aggregates and visualizes your daily note data, allowing you to track your habits and tags over time.
-It reads checkbox completions from a designated section in your Daily Notes and organizes tag data (e.g., `#habit/running` or `#work/documentation`) into interactive charts.
+The Daily Note Dashboard Plugin aggregates and visualizes your daily note data, allowing you to track checkboxes and tags over time.
+It reads checkbox completions from specified sections in your Daily Notes and organizes tag data (e.g., `#work/documentation` or `#project/planning`) into interactive charts.

 ![Dashboard](image.png)

 ## Features

-- **Dashboard View:** Interactive dashboard that displays charts representing your daily habit checkboxes and tag usage.
+- **Dashboard View:** Interactive dashboard that displays charts representing your checkbox completions and tag usage.
 - **Period Selection:** Filter your data by weekly, monthly, or yearly periods.
 - **Dynamic Charts:** Automatically update charts based on your Daily Note entries.
 - **Refresh Button:** Manually refresh the dashboard data with a single click.
-- **Flexible Habit Tracking:**
+- **Flexible Checkbox Tracking:**
-  - **Checkbox Habits:** Track habits with checkboxes.
-The plugin now groups similar tasks by normalizing entries that end with "Task" followed by a number (e.g., "Community Task 3" is grouped with all "Community Task" entries).
+  - **Section-based Tracking:** Track checkboxes under any specified heading in your notes.
+The plugin groups similar tasks by normalizing entries that end with "Task" followed by a number (e.g., "Project Task 3" is grouped with all "Project Task" entries).
-  - **Tag-based Habits:** Alternatively, track your habits by adding tags to your notes (e.g., `#habit/running`).
-- **Comprehensive Tag Capture:**
+- **Comprehensive Tag Tracking:**
   - **Single and Combo Tags:** Captures both single tags (e.g., `#work`) and combo tags (e.g., `#work/documentation`).
   - **Group Tags Chart:** Aggregates both plain and combo tags into a group chart for a comprehensive overview.